Best WordPress Plugins to Use After Successful HubSpot Migration

 • LiteSpeed Cache (Free): Offers a powerful caching solution specifically designed for LiteSpeed-based hosting providers.

 • WP Rocket (Paid): Simplifies performance optimization with caching, image optimization, and code minification features.
+WP Rocket generates static HTML files of your WordPress pages, which helps improve site speed by delivering faster load times to visitors.

 • WP Super Cache (Free): A free plugin with basic caching functionality for faster website performance.